cerner/bunsen/docs/source/introduction.rst

 +---------------+-------------------------------------+

-See the :py:mod:`~bunsen.bundles` module for details on use.
+See the :py:mod:`~bunsen.stu3.bundles` module for details on use.

 Spark SQL Integration
 ---------------------